Golden Temple: Architecture

+Original structure

 The Golden Temple's architecture reflects different architectural practices prevalent in the Indian subcontinent, as various iterations of temple were rebuilt and restored.
+It bears both Hindu and Islamic architectural influences.
+However, unique architectural aspects of the time it was originally erected include it being accessed via descending rather than ascending and the central scripture being enthroned within the temple proper (sanctum sanctorum), that is open to all with no restrictions.

 The first structure of the Harmandir Sahib constructed under the purview of Guru Arjan combined the concepts of dharamsaals and the holy water tanks (sarovar).
 Rather than copying the traditional method of Hindu temple construction by building the shrine on a high plinth, Guru Arjan rather decided to build the shrine lower than the surroundings so that devotees would have to walk downwards to reach it.
 The four entrances represented that the Sikh faith was equally open to all four of the traditional Indian caste classifications (varnas).

 No surviving account, depiction, or record is extant or known of the proto-type, pre-1764 Harmandir Sahib that was built by the Sikh gurus themselves.
 However, Kanwarjit Singh Kang believes the original, Guru-constructed structure was mostly comparable and similar to the present-day structure said to have been constructed in 1764.
+Meanwhile, other writers believe the current, rebuilt structure must bear little in similarity with the original shrine constructed by the Sikh gurus and only indirect references to its function exist in surviving literature.